- by Daniel

-Firstly these companies put all their focus into designing one mattress rather than an entire range.
+Firstly, these companies put all their focus into designing one mattress rather than an entire range.

 And you also get more bang for your buck.

-And finally it's so much less hassle.
+Plus it's so much less hassle.

 And don't mention trying to get it up the stairs and into your bedroom!

-So I'm all for the mattress in a box revolution and for me the Simba Hybrid mattress is the best of the bunch.
+And for me the Simba Hybrid mattress is the best of the bunch.